hex-five/multizone-sdk/README.md

 make
 make load
 ```
 Note: the first OpenOCD upload after power cycling the ARTY board may take a bit longer.
 If you don't want to wait, the simple workaround is to reset the FPGA board or to restart the openOCD session on your computer.
-If you do this, make sure you actually kill any running openocd and gdb process.
+If you do this, make sure you actually kill any running openocd process.
 Subsequent loads should work as expected and take approximately 10 seconds.

+Important: make sure that switch SW3 is positioned close to the edge of the board.

+Important: open jumper JP2 (CK RST) to prevent system reset upon UART connection.

 ### Run the MultiZone reference application ###